 Piacere is dastardly verb which twists and distorts the (my) Anglo-Saxon mindset – much like all those exceedingly odd phrasal verbs which leave many Italians wondering whether they will ever manage to get by (!) in English.
 The Italian verb piacere probably has the same effect on anyone trying to get to grips with Italian.

 In English, saying, for example ‘I like wine‘ is pretty easy.
 Not in Italian, oh no.

 In Italian it’s ‘mi piace il vino‘.
 Try translating that literally, word for word, and the result is messy to say the least.
 The literal translation is like this: ‘me it likes the wine‘.
 You might come away wondering whether it means you like wine or wine likes you.

-In practice using piacere is not too difficult.
+In practice, though, using the Italian verb piacere is not too difficult.

 To say you like something, you just say ‘mi piace’ and add a singular definite article of the appropriate gender (‘il’ for wine – yes, this can be fiddly), along with what you like – vino.
-Easy, really.
+Easy, really – ‘mi piace il vino‘.

-Carry out a literal execution of that, and you have: ‘Me they like the trains‘ – which sounds a little like something Tarzan might have uttered in a film: ‘me like trains’.
-Drop the ‘they’ and the ‘the’ and you can just about grasp the sense.
+Carry out a literal execution of that, and you have: ‘Me they like the trains‘ – which sounds a little like something Tarzan might have uttered in a film: ‘me like trains, Jane’.
+Drop the ‘they’ and the ‘the’ and you can grasp the sense.